 Under Skills First, you may be eligible for government-subsidised training if your course is part of a school-based apprenticeship or traineeship.
 Government-subsidised training is not otherwise available to school students.

-More information on Skills First can be found on the Skills First section of the
+More information can be found on the Skills First section of the DET website.

 Apprenticeships in Victoria are competency-based.
-This means your apprenticeship is complete once your RTO has assessed that you meet all the required competencies for the qualification and your employer confirms that you are competent in the workplace.
+This means your apprenticeship is complete only after your RTO has assessed that you meet all the required competencies for the qualification and your employer confirms that you are competent in the workplace.

-The length of an apprenticeship will differ for each apprentice based on their previous experience and training and how quickly they learn the skills needed for the trade.
-It will normally take between three and four years.
+The length of an apprenticeship will differ for each apprentice, based on their previous experience and training and how quickly they learn the skills of the trade.
+It normally takes between three and four years.

 Your pathway will differ depending on the options you have taken in your school studies.

-Find out what apprenticeships and traineeships are available.
+Find out which apprenticeships and traineeships are available.

 - Consider undertaking a pre-apprenticeship to get a better understanding of the industry and show potential employers that you are keen.

-- Speak to your school careers counsellor, parents or guardians for guidance about the pathway you are interested in exploring.
+- Speak to your school careers practitioner, parents or guardians for guidance about the pathway you are interested in exploring.